 The occupation of Spain by the Moors occurred during the period 711 to 1492.
-The re conquest of Spain by the Christian Kings was spread over several centuries and it was one Alfonso VI, King of Leon and Castile, nicknamed the ’ Brave’ who, in 1085, finally captured the vitally important and multi-cultural Moorish capital of Toledo.
+The re-conquest of Spain by the Christian Kings was spread over several centuries and it was one Alfonso VI, King of Leon and Castile, nicknamed the ’ Brave’ who, in 1085, finally captured the vitally important and multi-cultural Moorish capital of the then Taifa of Toledo.

 However before this he was faced with taking the Moorish town and garrison of Magerit, now called Madrid, lying some 70 km to the North.
 The garrison was not overly large but it was well defended with stout high walls and Alfonso could not afford to have it remaining in his rear.

 AND so in 1083 Magerit was invested and put under siege.
 Without the weapons to reduce the walls the usual means was to offer terms of surrender failing which scaling and attacking or to starve the inhabitants out both of which would be costly and lengthy.